 Not having sex is the only sure way to avoid getting LGV.
 Otherwise, limiting the number of one’s sexual partners reduces the chance of being exposed.
 Using condoms correctly with all partners will decrease the possibility of becoming infected with LGV or any other STD.
 If you think you are infected, avoid any sexual contact until you have visited a doctor, hospital or STD clinic.
 If you are infected, notify your sex partners immediately so they can be tested and treated.

-If you have any Other questions on HIV/AIDS or any sexually transmitted disease, please call the Virginia STD/AIDs Hotline: (800) 533 – 4148
+- If you have questions about any sexually transmitted disease, including LGV, please call the Virginia Disease Prevention Hotline at 1-800-533-4148.

 - Call your local health department.
 A directory of local health departments is located at http://www.vdh.virginia.gov/local-health-districts/.